freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/practice-comparing-different-values.md

 </section>

 ## Instructions

 <section id='instructions'>

-The <code>compareEquality</code> function in the editor compares two values using the equality operator.
+The `compareEquality` function in the editor compares two values using the equality operator.
 Modify the function so that it returns "Equal" only when the values are strictly equal.

 </section>

 ## Tests

 <section id='tests'>

 ```yml